-3.6.1 Meta Data
+3.6.1 Meta Data (Firmware version 6 and newer)

 Meta data is collected and included in the OnFlight data logs, including the aircraft tail number, pilot name, and aircraft type.
 This data can be used by data log converters to automatically organize and analyze the flight data.